 Technically speaking, there are two types of “noise-canceling” headphones: passive and active noise-canceling.

-But when most people refer to noise-canceling headphones, they’re talking about active noise cancellation.
-Active noise cancellation (ANC) was designed for pilots, who suffered long exposure to loud airplane engines.
+But when most people refer to noise-canceling headphones, they’re talking about active noise cancellation (ANC).
+Active noise cancellation was designed for pilots, who dealt with prolonged exposure to loud airplane engines.
 The technology assesses ambient noise through a tiny microphone, then cancels it out by generating sound waves at the same wavelength, just inverted by 180 degrees.
-The new waves nullify the original incoming sound waves in a clever application of wave theory.
+The new waves nullify the original incoming sound waves in an innovative application of wave theory.